 - The SL Positioning Client UE invokes the Application exposure API over the application layer as specified in clause 6.7.1.2.

-- The authorization of the SL positioning Client UE for Ranging and SL Positioning service invocation is performed to check that the Reference UE's and Target UE's privacy criteria are met, following the same the procedures as service exposure to the AF in clause 6.7.2.
+- The authorization of the SL positioning Client UE for Ranging and SL Positioning service invocation is performed to check that the SL Reference UE's and Target UE's privacy criteria are met, following the same the procedures as service exposure to the AF in clause 6.7.2.